-Yale University is committed to maintaining and strengthening an educational, working, and living environment founded on civility and mutual respect.
+Yale University is committed to maintaining and strengthening an educational, working, and living environment founded on mutual respect.
 Sexual misconduct is antithetical to the standards and ideals of our community, and it is a violation of Yale policy and the disciplinary regulations of Yale College and the graduate and professional schools.

 Sexual misconduct incorporates a range of behaviors including sexual assault, sexual harassment, intimate partner violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing a person.
 Violations of Yale's Policy on Teacher-Student Consensual Relations also constitute sexual misconduct.
-Sexual activity requires consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
+Sexual activity requires affirmative consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.

 Yale aims to eradicate sexual misconduct through education, training, clear policies, and serious consequences for violations of these policies.
 In addition to being subject to University disciplinary action, many forms of sexual misconduct are prohibited by Connecticut and federal law and may lead to civil liability or criminal prosecution.
-Yale provides a range of services, resources, and mechanisms for victims of sexual misconduct.
-The options for undergraduate, graduate, and professional school students are described at https://smr.yale.edu.
+Yale provides a range of services and resources for victims of sexual misconduct.
+Information on options for reporting an incident, accommodations and other supportive measures, and policies and definitions may be found at https://smr.yale.edu.